Color-Of-Code/website/content/pages/hardware/minidv.md

 Setup I used:

 * CAMcorder SONY DCR HC23E
-* A PC with a Firewire port
+* A PC with a FireWire port
 * Firewire cable
-* Linux 18.04 LTS (Bionic)
+* Linux 22.04 LTS (Jammy)

 ## Software

 ### dvgrab

-''dvgrab'' is the tool used to grab the firewire interface.
+''dvgrab'' is the tool used to grab the FireWire interface.
 It works pretty low level and has a raw mode.
 The outcome is a `.dv` file containing DV video and 2 channel stereo sound.
 In my case only CH1 contains 2 streams of data.
 CH2 is empty.

 ```bash